Hacker0x01/pingpong/README.md

-# The Offical HackerOne Round The Table PingPong Rules
+# The Offical HackerOne Round The Table PingPong Laws

-## The rules
+## The laws

 ### Walking directions

 ### Lifes

-## Introduce a new rule
+## Introduce a new law
 Please make a pull request and the elderly of the table will decide if it's merge-worthy.

 ## TODO: